I was hanging out the other night at the Tiki Hut, minding my own business, when a voice behind me said, “Hey, man. What’s up?”

-I should first explain that the Tiki Hut is an edifice here at the marina where I live.
-The denizens of the marina congregate there on occasion to commune with one another.
+I should first explain that the Tiki Hut is an edifice at the marina where I live.
+The denizens of said marina congregate there on occasion to commune with one another.
 I, on the other hand, avoid it like the plague.
-It’s not that I don’t like people, it’s just that I don’t like being around people, but that evening I had the place to myself.
+It’s not that I don’t like people; it’s just that I don’t like being around people.
+But that particular evening, I had the place to myself.

-I turned around, and standing there was this dude I had never seen before, although he did look kind of familiar.
+I turned around, and standing there was this dude I had never seen before, although he did look somewhat familiar.

 “Hello,” I said in response.
 I was a little perturbed at having my solitude interrupted, but decided not to be rude.
 “Are you new here?”
 I asked in a friendly manner.

 I mentally shrugged.
-I didn’t care one way or the other, I was being polite.
+I didn’t care one way or the other.
+I was just trying to be polite.
 Well, I had done my part and started to head back to my boat.
-I had a six-pack of cold beers waiting for me and I thought it about time I paid it some attention.
+I had a six-pack of cold beers waiting for me, and I thought it about time I paid it some attention.

 “Want a beer?”

 It was the dude.
 He was holding a plastic grocery bag that I had not noticed before.
-It definitely had the outline of a six-pack in it.
-Figuring the guy might be lonely and thinking I might as well do my Christian duty, I said, “Sure, why not?”
+It definitely had the outline of a six-pack.
+Figuring the guy might be lonely, and thinking I might as well do my Christian duty, I said, “Sure, why not?”
 I would have a beer and we’d shoot the shit and then I’d get the hell out of there.
 I reckoned I could put up with him for the time it would take to drink one beer.